-11.4.
+- 11.4.
 For any print advert, the minimum terms and conditions for the use of the service must be included at the bottom of the advert.
-They must be legible, horizontal, and not obscured by any other information.

-11.5.
-The minimum terms and conditions displayed on any print advert must include at least the following information:

-(b) a link to a web page where the full terms and conditions for the service are available, and an indication that that link leads to the terms and conditions.
+They must be legible, horizontal, and not obscured by any other information. - 11.5.
+The minimum terms and conditions displayed on any print advert must include at least the following information: - (a) a customer support number, and - (b) a link to a web page where the full terms and conditions for the service are available, and an indication that that link leads to the terms and conditions.